jamescherti/easysession.el/README.md

 NOTE: The `easysession-new-session-hook` functions are called when the user switches to a non-existent session using the `easysession-switch-to` function.

-### Preventing EasySession from Saving When Switching Sessions
+### How to prevent EasySession from saving when switching sessions

 By default, the `easysession-switch-to` function saves the current session before switching to another session.